shortishly/msec/README.md

 - Replica to MySQL, Percona and MariaDB databases using GTID (supporting both [MySQL][mysql-gtid-replication] and [MariaDB][mariadb-gtid] variants).
-- In memory cache with expiry, backed by a peristent store using [leveled][github-martinsumner-leveled], based on the concept of log structured merge trees (from [riak][github-basho-riak]).
+- In memory cache with expiry, backed by a persistent store using [leveled][github-martinsumner-leveled], based on the concept of log structured merge trees (from [riak][github-basho-riak]).
 - Redis Compatible API, data can be accessed using the